timjogorman/RicherEventDescription/guidelines.md

 good.
 - The document contains a TIMEX3 that assigned a time or date, in the past, where that document happened.
-- The event is modified by the discourse marker still\textquotedbl{
-and it is the temporal sense of still, meaning this has been happening and continues to happen.
+- The event is modified by the temporal use of "still", marking that it has been happening and continues to happen.
-- Aspectual verbs modify the verb, to the extent that one will probably mark it as CONTINUES.
+- Aspectual verbs modify the verb, and will have the aspectual link CONTINUES.

 ##### What is NOT admissable evidence for BEFORE/OVERLAP: